vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ## Set up the project

-In order to build a Peakboard extension, we first need to install a NuGet package called [`Peakboard.ExtensionKit`](https://www.nuget.org/packages/Peakboard.ExtensionKit/).
+In order to develop a Peakboard extension, we first need to install a NuGet package called [`Peakboard.ExtensionKit`](https://www.nuget.org/packages/Peakboard.ExtensionKit/).

 Then, we create a new .NET project with the `Library` output format and the `.NET 8` target framework.

-We create a new file called `extension.xml`, which contains metadata for our extension.
+We create a new file called `extension.xml`, and add some metadata about our extension.
 It gets copied to the output folder, and Peakboard Designer uses the file to get basic information about the extension.

 Here's our `extension.xml` file:
 {% highlight xml %}